ncjsvr/HeatseekerGoalBlocker/README.md

 ## Compatibility

 - Works in Exhibition matches
-- Works in LAN matches (only host needs the plugin)
+- Works in LAN matches
-- Works with Rocket Plugin
+- Works with Rocket Plugin/hamachi LAN
 - Heatseeker mode only
 - Will not function in online matches